Piercing guide: Everything you need to know before getting poked

 Opening Hours: 12pm - 9pm daily

-We're not gonna lie to you—you're sticking a needle through your body so it's not going to be painless.
+We're not gonna lie to you—you're sticking a needle through your body.
+It's not going to be painless.
 That being said, it's not completely unbearable.
-The amount of pain that you experience is dependent on a few factors like which body part you're piercing, your pain tolerance and how good your piercer is.
-Regardless, take a deep breath in, a deep breath out and it's over!
+The amount of pain that you experience is dependent on a few factors such as:

-However, if you want more options with colour then titanium is a more expensive but more versatile alternative as it can be anodised (coloured) to suit your preferences, be it purple, yellow, green or blue.
+Surgical steel is the most affordable material for piercing jewellery.
+However, if you want more colour options, titanium is a more expensive but more versatile alternative as it can be anodised (coloured) to suit your preferences, be it purple, yellow, green, or blue.

 When buying jewellery, you're also going to have to think about how big your piercing hole is (you can find out from your piercer).
 Generally, your ears and face tend to be pierced with 18G (1.0mm thickness) or 16G needles (1.2mm thickness), while your navel would typically be pierced with a 14G needle (1.6mm thickness).

-The bigger size for the surface piercing reduces the risk of rejection.
-Regardless, knowing the size of the needle you're being pierced with will make sure you buy jewellery that fits your piercing; if you buy jewellery that is too thick, you won't be able to fit it into the piercing hole.
+When it comes to surface piercings, using jewellery of a bigger size can reduce the risk of rejection.
+Regardless, knowing the size of the needle you're being pierced with will help you buy jewellery that fits your piercing.
+This is particularly important as—no surprise here—if you buy jewellery that is too thick, you won't be able to fit it into the piercing hole.

 Conversely, with nose rings, most tend to size down (i.e. go from 16G to 18G or 18G to 20G) so that they can use more delicate jewellery.
 Just keep in mind that if you size down in jewellery, it's going to be a (literal) pain to size back up.